LevelDB

 LevelDB is an open-source on-disk key-value store written by Google fellows Jeffrey Dean and Sanjay Ghemawat.
-Inspired by Bigtable, LevelDB is hosted on GitHub under the New BSD License and has been ported to a variety of Unix-based systems, macOS, Windows, and Android.
+Inspired by Bigtable, LevelDB source code is hosted on GitHub under the New BSD License and has been ported to a variety of Unix-based systems, macOS, Windows, and Android.

 Features

 LevelDB stores keys and values in arbitrary byte arrays, and data is sorted by key.
 It supports batching writes, forward and backward iteration, and compression of the data via Google's Snappy compression library.

 LevelDB is not an SQL database.
 Like other NoSQL and dbm stores, it does not have a relational data model and it does not support SQL queries.
 Also, it has no support for indexes.
 Applications use LevelDB as a library, as it does not provide a server or command-line interface.

 MariaDB 10.0 comes with a storage engine which allows users to query LevelDB tables from MariaDB.